sybila/biodivine-sketchbook/project-docs/ARCHITECTURE.md

   - `resources` | Any kind of files that should be bundled together with the code and easily accessible.
 For now, we use it to store example models (that must not get lost).
   - `Cargo.toml`, `build.rs` and `src` | Mostly standard Rust project.
 - `test` | Folder for end-to-end tests with `selenium` and `mocha` frameworks.
 For now just very simple example.
+- `project-docs` | A directory to collect design/documentation regarding the project's architecture, technologies, design, and more.
+This is not meant as tool documentation for users, but for developers.

 ## Architecture notes (early stage)